masterrite/Collector-s-Notebook/README.md

 - Simplified Chinese, Japanese, and Korean support for input texts (no UI translation)
 - Small size!
 Less than 30 MB depends on how you build it, and can go down to ~22 MB on Windows

-## New in v2.0!!!
+## New in v3.0!!!

-v2.0 is a full migration from Slint UI to Iced UI.
-This should bring improvements such as:
+v3.0 is a full migration from Iced UI to Tauri.
+This should bring more improvements:
-- New architecture
+- Correct textboxes and hot keys
-- Actual scrollable multi-line fields, no word limit.
-The fields can still enlarge to a viewable, editable panel, of course.
-Enlarging automatically enters edit mode in the right panel
+- Better compatibiliy across systems
-- Emoji don't clip at any font size anymore.
-True rendering of full-color emoji in Noto Color Emoji fonts
+- Smaller RAM usage (~90% less with my own collection), footprint

 Hopefully everything else is preserved.